Rayful Edmond: Early life and family

 Edmond was born in Washington, D.C. to Constance "Bootsie" Perry and Rayful Edmond II, who were government workers.
-Their M Street Northeast home often was filled with anywhere between 20-30 relatives, including Edmond's six siblings.
+Their M Street Northeast home often was filled with anywhere between 20 and 30 relatives, including Edmond's six siblings.
 He was exposed to the drug trade when he witnessed his parents selling diet pills illegally to their co-workers to supplement the family income.
 As early as age 9, Edmond was bagging pills for his mother and father and also served as a runner for them.
 Reportedly, he first sold cocaine on behalf of his father.

 Edmond attended Dunbar High School where he was voted "most popular" and "best dressed" and where he excelled at basketball.
 He also was described as "smart" by his teachers with a penchant for both reading and mathematics.

 Edmond briefly studied at the University of the District of Columbia and worked as a cook before turning to the drug trade full-time because it was more lucrative.
-“My mother always wanted a nice big house, and I wanted to be able to buy that for her one day," he once said, and he became the breadwinner and provider for the entire family.
+"My mother always wanted a nice big house, and I wanted to be able to buy that for her one day," he once said, and he became the breadwinner and provider for the entire family.
 Edmond was renowned for his lavish lifestyle that included several luxury cars, custom-made jewelry, and frequent travel.
 Nevertheless, he remained in the Northeast neighborhood where he engaged with young people and coached a basketball team.